mxovd/pips_solver/README.md

 - `x`  : unconstrained region.
 - Unrecognized tokens are treated as unconstrained (reported internally as `Unknown`).

+**Coordinates are relative to the lower-left corner of the puzzle's bounding box, even counting cells that are not actually included of the puzzle grid.
+This ensures the printed solution correctly matches the puzzle's shape.
+The bottom left cell should be (1,1)**

 ## JSON Format
 ```json
 {